 - Credits for audited courses or credits awarded through the College Level Examination Program (CLEP), credit for prior learning, or non-credit to credit evaluation will not be included as part of a student's hours for enrollment status.

 - All transfer credits accepted toward completion of a student's program of study are considered hours attempted and hours completed.

-Students not making satisfactory academic progress may be eligible for financial aid warning for one period of enrollment.
-Students who show zero progress are not eligible for financial aid warning.
+Students not making Satisfactory Academic Progress may be eligible for Financial Aid Warning for one enrollment period.
+Students who show zero progress are not eligible for Financial Aid Warning.

 When a student has attempted over 150 percent of the number of credits required for their program, they are placed on Financial Aid Suspension.

-Students who show zero progress during a semester, due to all F’s, W’s and/or I’s will have his/her financial aid cancelled for the following period of enrollment and will be denied financial aid until satisfactory academic progress has been made or financial eligibility is regained.
+Students who show zero progress during a semester due to all F's, W's, and/or I's will have his/her financial aid canceled for the following period of enrollment and will be denied financial aid until Satisfactory Academic Progress has been made or financial eligibility is regained.